xavibenjamin/brightlycolored.org/_posts/2017-11-27-justice-league-cinematographer-endorses-zack-snyders-cut-as-fan-petition-crosses-75000-signatures.markdown

 ---
-title: ‘Justice League’ Cinematographer Endorses Zack Snyder’s Cut as Fan Petition Crosses 75,000 Signatures
+title: "‘Justice League’ Cinematographer Endorses Zack Snyder’s Cut as Fan Petition Crosses 75,000 Signatures"
+date: 2017-11-27 16:08:00 -06:00
+tags:
+- movies
+- DC comics
 link_url: https://batman-news.com/2017/11/21/justice-league-zack-snyder-cut-fan-petition/
-tags: [ movies, DC comics ]
-date: 2017-11-27 16:08
 ---

 Chris Begley on Batman News:

 > By now you know the story: Zack Snyder turned in a cut of Justice League earlier this year but Warner Bros. wasn’t satisfied with it.
 Joss Whedon was brought in to rewrite the script, and WB CEO Kevin Tsujihara [reportedly mandated that the movie be no longer than two hours](https://batman-news.com/2017/11/06/new-justice-league-details-wb-ceo-demanded-it-be-under-two-hours-plus-more-interesting-info/).